Klinefelter's syndrome is a genetic condition that only affects males. Affected males have an extra X chromosome.

 Sometimes boys with KS may struggle through adolescence.
 They may have difficulties at school, many frustrations and, occasionally, may have serious emotional or behavioural difficulties.

 However, the majority of men with KS go on to lead an independent life, forming relationships and getting a normal job.
-Men with KS have a normal lifespan.
+Men with KS usually have a normal lifespan.

 Dr Tim Kenny